The Ethical Judgment:

 This article dates from november 2013.
 It was originally delivered to The Hastings Center (Garrison, NY) on the occasion of an inquiry on how to teach ethics in the fields of biotechnology and related disciplines.

-The article is reprinted here because it is central argument has proven useful to scholars and students of techno-anthropology.
+The article is reprinted here because the central argument has proven useful to scholars and students of techno-anthropology.
 It is mostly referred to as the ethical judgment, the ethical estimate (Danish: det etiske skøn) or simply Birkholms model.

 When teaching and learning techno-ethics you have to leave the framework of epistemic sciences, so familiar at academic institutions.
 The invention and the implementation of new technologies are always situated in specific and very different contexts.
 Moreover, both scientists, engineers, patients and other users are intermingled in a lot of contingent ways.
 Therefore no universal rules apply when analysing the ethical implications of a certain technological innovation.
 Instead, students should learn to apply phronesis, building on experience and a number of very different case-studies.